 \section{Applications}

 In this section, we show how to apply the boosting framework of \Cref{sec:boosting-framework} to simplify and decouple several landmark results in the parallel and distributed settings.
-First, we describe results which approximate transshipment by solving it on a compact graph representation called a spanner or emulator (\Cref{sec:application-spanners-emulators}).
-Then, we describe results which use linear cost approximators (\Cref{sec:linear-cost-approximators}).
+First, we describe results that approximate transshipment by solving it on a compact graph representation called a spanner or emulator (\Cref{sec:application-spanners-emulators}).
+Then, we describe results that use linear cost approximators (\Cref{sec:linear-cost-approximators}).